Autofire/Mathemagicians/README.md

 # Mathemagicians
 Second project for the 2015 gamedevfort contest.

-The game will be about math.
-But that probably doesn't sell it for you.
-You just have to try it.
+This game will attempt to leverage the thinking challenge without feeling watered down.
+Despite being about math, I hope to make the game something that even adult gamers could enjoy.